 Carl Sandburg Home National Historic Site preserves Connemara, the home of Pulitzer Prize-winning poet and writer Carl Sandburg.
 Sandburg and his family moved to this home in 1945 for the peace and solitude required for his writing and the land required for his wife, Lilian, to raise her champion dairy goats.
 Sandburg published more than a third of his works while he resided here.

 Enjoy visiting the Sandburg residence, the goat farm, rolling pastures, mountainside woods, miles of hiking trails, two lakes, flower and vegetable gardens, and an apple orchard.
-Visitors to the site can tour the Sandburg residence and visit the dairy barn housing Connemara Farms' goat herd.
+Walking the mapped trail around the lake, rock outcrop, and Sandburg Home back to the parking lot is a roughly 0.8-mile loop.
+Take the road up past the home another 0.2-miles to the vegetable garden and barn where Lillian's champion dairy goats reside.

 Adventures for Carl Sandburg Home National Historic Site